-Pat is a respected trial attorney who has tried more than 100 cases to conclusion in civil and criminal courts.
-Pat has tried jury cases in the majority of counties in Missouri.
-He has also appeared in and first chaired jury trials in federal courts throughout the state.
-Pat also successfully tried a case that was featured on Court TV, which was highlighted by commentary by Nancy Grace.
+Pat has tried more than 100 cases to conclusion in both civil and criminal courts and has tried jury cases in the majority of counties in Missouri.
+He has also appeared in and first-chaired jury trials in federal courts throughout the state.
+Pat also successfully tried a notable case that was aired on Court TV, which featured commentary by Nancy Grace.

 When Pat is not in the courtroom, he strives to educate fellow attorneys on the finer points of trial litigation.
-He provides his insight to CLE programs run by the Missouri Bar Association and Missouri Association of Criminal Defense Lawyers.
+He utilizes his insight to provide guidance through continuing legal education (CLE) programs run by the Missouri Bar Association and Missouri Association of Criminal Defense Lawyers.

 Pat served as president of the Boone County Bar Association in 2006.
-In 2013, Martindale-Hubbell recognized Partner Pat Eng as “Rated AV(r) Preeminent(tm) Attorneys. ” Since 1868, Martindale-Hubbell has rated attorneys based on anonymous peer and judiciary ratings of attorneys’ legal ability and ethical standards.
+In 2013, Martindale-Hubbell recognized Pat as “Rated AV® Preeminent™ Attorneys. ” Since 1868, Martindale-Hubbell has rated attorneys based on anonymous peer and judiciary ratings of attorneys’ legal ability and ethical standards.
 According to Martindale-Hubbell, the AV rating represents the “highest possible peer review rating in legal ability & ethical standards.”
-Less than 5% of all attorneys achieve a “AV(r) Preeminent(tm) Attorneys” rating.
+Less than 5% of all attorneys achieve an “AV® Preeminent™ Attorneys” rating.